Muston, Leicestershire: Muston of old

 Muston belonged to the ancient hundred or wapentake of Framland.
 Muston Gorse wharf on the Grantham Canal was the terminus of the private Belvoir Tramway to Belvoir Castle, which opened in 1793.
 Some detailed, amply illustrated information on Muston and its past appears on the Bottesford Living History website.

-John Marius Wilson's Imperial Gazetteer of England and Wales (1870–72): "MUSTON... stands on the River Devon, adjacent to the boundary with Lincolnshire, near the Grantham Canal, 1½ mile east-south-east of Bottesford railway station, and 5½ west by north of Grantham; and has a post-office under Nottingham.
-The parish comprises 1,623 acres.
+John Marius Wilson's Imperial Gazetteer of England and Wales (1870–72): "MUSTON... stands on the River Devon, adjacent to the boundary with Lincolnshire, near the Grantham Canal, 1½ mile east-south-east of Bottesford railway station, and 5½ west by north of Grantham; and has a post office under Nottingham.
+The paZrish comprises 1,623 acres.
 Real property, £2,694.
 Pop., 360.
 Houses, 74.
 The property is divided among a few.
 The manor belongs to the Duke of Rutland.
 The living is a rectory in the diocese of Peterborough.
 Value, £400.*Patron, the Lord Chancellor.
 The church is a handsome structure; and consists of nave, aisles, chancel and two porches, with central tower and spire.
 There are (sic) a Wesleyan chapel and a national school."